nextthingco/docs/Gadget-docs/source/includes/_build.md

 	```
 	</p>

-	Pulls from the Docker Hub repo specified in this format -  username/repo:tag.
-Don't forget the version tag if it's not the default "latest".
+	Specify a image you what to pull from the Docker Hub repo in this field.
+This example pulls "v1" of an image from the "blink" repo under the "ntcgadget" username.
+State images in this format:
+	username/repo:tag.

+	**Note:** If the tag is not included the image with the default "latest" tag will be pulled.

 	* `command:["python", "blink.py"]`

-	Runs a Python script called blink.py that is included in the image.
+	This is what runs automatically

 	* `binds:[/sys:/sys]`